 A course toward full alignment with EU visa policy

 The resumption of the visa-free regime with Turkey in a limited format is part of Montenegro’s broader strategy to harmonize its visa policy with European Union rules.
-Similar changes are planned for other third countries as well — in particular, Azerbaijan, for which the adjustment of the regime is expected to be completed by mid-January.
+Similar changes are planned in relation to other third countries — in particular, Azerbaijan, for which the adjustment of the regime should be completed by mid-January.

-The authorities stress that such steps are necessary in the context of European integration and the country’s preparation for future EU membership.
+The authorities emphasize that such steps are necessary in the context of European integration and the country’s preparation for future EU membership.